 Families must submit a Financial Assistance Application each year to determine if you still qualify for a fee waiver.

-It's possible but we discourage changing instruments between fourth and fifth grade, unless parents are able to provide their child with private lessons on the new instrument.
-The fourth grade lesson program is designed to teach basic performance skills.
-In most cases, students who continue in fifth grade play the same instrument they started in the fourth grade lesson program.
+It's possible but we discourage changing instruments between fourth and fifth grade unless parents are able to provide their child with private lessons on the new instrument.
+The fourth-grade lesson program is designed to teach basic performance skills.
+In most cases, students who continue in the fifth grade play the same instrument they started in the fourth-grade lesson program.
 There are no "lessons" offered in fifth grade.
 Band and orchestra are basic performance classes where students use the skills they learned in fourth grade to rehearse and play their instruments together as an ensemble.
-Students who want to change instruments must develop a basic proficiency on their new instrument in order to succeed in an ensemble.
-The fine arts department offers a private lesson program called the Music Lesson Extension Program (see link to the left) which is an affordable option for private lessons.
+Students who want to change instruments must develop basic proficiency in their new instrument in order to succeed in an ensemble.
+The fine arts department offers a private lesson program called the Music Lesson Extension Program (see a link to the left) which is an affordable option for private lessons.

 We just moved to Newton and have a child entering the fifth grade.
 Is it too late to join our schools' band or orchestra?